Indonesian C-130 military plane crashes in Papua, killing 13

 - Woman killed during attempted purse snatching fought with attacker, Seattle police say

+“The tower in Wamena has spotted the plane, but it was not certain that the plane saw the runway,” he said.
+He did not rule out that the plane hit a mountain.

+An investigation is ongoing.
+He said the aircraft, purchased from Australia where it was first used in the 1980s, had more than 60 hours left until the next routine maintenance.

-The plane took off from Timika at 5:35 a.m. and crashed about four minutes before it was scheduled to land in Wamena, the capital of the mountainous district of Jayawijaya.
+The plane took off from Timika at 5:35 a.m. and crashed about four minutes before it was scheduled to land in Wamena.
+TV footage showed rescuers and locals had reached the wreckage of the plane and brought out all the victims.

 It was the third serious air accident in Indonesia in less than a month.
 On Nov.
 24, a Bell 412 EP helicopter from the Indonesian army crashed in the Indonesian part of Borneo island, killing three.
 A week later, a police plane with 13 people aboard crashed into the sea on the way to the island of Batam, near Singapore.